Book Excerpt - The Blind Man's Elephant

 One day, Esau is out hunting, and obviously something has gone wrong.
 Esau, the cunning hunter, showed up on Jacob’s doorstep close to death.
 Again, we aren’t given many details, but it may have been that Esau was dehydrated and exhausted.
 It must have been somewhat serious.
 Whatever the case, all we know is that he thought he was about to die as he said to Jacob, “Behold, I am going to die.”

-The above is excerpted from chapter six, The Genesis Birthright, The Blind Man’s Elephant.
-Reference to the Feature articles are not in the book.
+The above is excerpted from chapter six, The Genesis Birthright, The Blind Man's Elephant, p.
+185. Reference to the Feature articles are not in the book.